introduction to Grant writing

 What aspects of community history or values did you tap into to develop a compelling story that will resonate with key decision makers?
 How did you decide if the message would persuade others to support your cause?

 Click here to complete the final reflection in this chapter and record successful completion of the Grant Writing chapter.
+Note: Clicking will bring you back to where you left off when you completed your last reflection.
+When you have finished, please click "submit" to record completion of the Grant Writing chapter.

 Skills & Knowledge for Submitting Your Grant Proposal for Review by Funders